adamfoneil/Postulate.Lite/README.md

 ## How to Use

 - Create any number of model classes that correspond to your database tables.
 They can be POCO, but added functionality is available if you inherit from [Postulate.Lite.Core.Record](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.Core/Record.cs).
 The only design requirement for Postulate.Lite model classes is that either they have an [[Identity]](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.Core/Attributes/IdentityAttribute.cs) attribute that defines the primary key property, or they have a property called **Id** with no particular attribute decoration.
+You can also use the [[PrimaryKey]](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.Core/Attributes/PrimaryKeyAttribute.cs) attribute on select properties to define an explicit primary key.

+- Use the [[References]](https://github.com/adamosoftware/Postulate.Lite/blob/master/Postulate.Lite.Core/Attributes/ReferencesAttribute.cs) attribute to define foreign keys on select properties.

 - For Sql Server, Postulate.Lite supports `int`, `Guid`, and `long` identity types.
 MySql currently supports `int`.
 When creating your model classes, decide on an identity type and be consistent across all your model classes.